BILS/pipelines/bpipe/README.md

 going to run in the pipeline.
 For more details, please refer to the bpipe documentation on www.bpipe.org.

-### 3.2 pipeline.config
+### 3.2 Pipeline config file

-The pipeline config file holds variables that specify the location of binaries, input files or values required by the various pipeline stages.
+The pipeline config (pipeline.config) file holds variables that specify the location of binaries, input files or values required by the various pipeline stages.
 Each variable should be documented and it is for you to fill it out correctly.